Grenfell victim's son 'prays for death'

 "And I pray every day - and even I request my friends to pray for me - that I die soon to meet my father."

-Mr Jafari died while trying to escape from Grenfell Tower after becoming separated from his wife and daughter.
+Mr Jafari moved to the UK in 2003 from Afghanistan, where he worked as a jeweller.
+He died while trying to escape from Grenfell Tower after becoming separated from his wife and daughter.

 Referring to the days after the fire, Hamid recalled walking around the tower "to share my feelings with my father" but also the "hopelessness".